Featuring Dr. Ken Bain

 - Blackboard: Blogs/Wikis | March 19

 - Blackboard: Creating Assessments | March 26

 - Blackboard Collaborate – Basic | April 9

 - Blackboard Collaborate – Advanced | April 16

 - Blackboard: Getting Ready for Next Semester | April 22

 - Blackboard Collaborate – Plan | April 23

 Schedule a Workshop

 To schedule a workshop for your department or program, contact the TLT group at 940.898.3409.
-The TLT group also sends information on all TLT events via email newsletters.
+The TLT group also sends information on all TLT events via email.